nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 #### ldapsearch configuration ####

 SDS requires TLS Mutual Authentication.
-It is therefore necessary to configure ldapsearch with the certificates necessary to verify the authenticity of the SDS LDAP server, and also to enable SDS to verify the spine endpoint making the LDAP request:
+It is therefore necessary to configure ldapsearch in the examples above with the certificates necessary to verify the authenticity of the SDS LDAP server, and also to enable SDS to verify the spine endpoint making the LDAP request:

 1. Root and SubCA spine development certificates available from Assurance Support
 2. Obtain a client certificate by submitting a certificate signing request for your development endpoint to Assurance Support